His full name is Iouri Podladtchikov (pronounced YOU-ree Pod-LAT-she-kawv). His trick is called the "Yolo Flip."

 That's a half-twist more than what Shaun White did at the last Olympics, when he won gold for the second straight time.
 It's the newest, toughest thing happening on a halfpipe.
 So extreme, in fact, that when White saw I-Pod land it, he abandoned what he was doing to try to copy it.

 Podladtchikov knows he won't win a gold medal simply for being a trendsetter.
 But, he says, it's a good way to roll into the Olympics—a pretty nice opening move in the seemingly impossible mission to unseat White in Sochi.

 "Being in a position where I gave Shaun the idea of what comes next?
 I can't really find words for how precious that is to me," said Podladtchikov, whose last Olympic tuneup comes Sunday in a superpipe final at the Winter X Games that White chose to skip in order to rest.
 "It's a very huge form of respect by him.
 That's what makes the journey and my career more beautiful."

 The 25-year-old Swiss snowboarder has always been considered one of White's main challengers, but sometimes when the lights have been the brightest, he has not always shined.
-He finished fourth in Vancouver, his tricks and jumps dwarfed by White's gold-medal performance.

 Still, I-Pod's latest trick was such a game-changer that his native country, Russia, tried to see if Podladtchikov might consider leaving his adopted nation of Switzerland, where he moved to as a kid, to compete for the host country.